runboard-app/.github/profile/README.md

 # What is Runboard?

-Runboard is a web app that lets you drag & drop your way to a beautiful and performant website without knowing how to write code.
+Runboard is a web app that lets you drag & drop your way to a beautiful and performant website without writing code.

 ## Cool... another drag & drop editor.
 But, why?